 The Lincoln’s Sparrow, Melospiza lincolnii, breeds in wet thickets or shrubby bogs across Canada, Alaska and the northeastern and western United States; this bird is less common in the eastern parts of its range.

-These birds migrate to the southern United States, Mexico and Central America.
+These sparrows migrate to the southern United States, Mexico and Central America.

 This bird was named by Audubon after his friend, Thomas Lincoln.